Pi

 are bidirectional because at times the reversibility can be had only

-over a triangular path or multi-state path having more than two
+over a triangular path or a multi-state path having more than two

 states.
 For example, an absorbed photon